-Our Medical business segment designs, manufactures, sells and services X-ray imaging components for use in a range of applications, including radiographic or fluoroscopic imaging, mammography, special procedures, computed tomography, radiation therapy and computer-aided detection.
+In our Medical business segment, we design, manufacture, sell and service X-ray imaging components for use in a range of applications, including radiographic or fluoroscopic imaging, mammography, special procedures, computed tomography ("CT"), radiation therapy and computer-aided detection.
 We provide a broad range of X-ray imaging components for Medical customers, including X-ray tubes, flat panel digital image detectors, high voltage connectors, image-processing software and workstations, computer-aided diagnostic software, collimators, automatic exposure control devices, generators, ionization chambers and buckys.

-A significant portion of our revenues come from the sales of high-end X-ray tubes used in CT imaging and high-end dynamic flat panel detectors used fluoroscopic and dental applications.
-These upper tier imaging components are characterized by increased levels of technological complexity, engineering and intellectual property that typically allow these products to have a higher sales price and gross margin.
+A significant portion of our revenues come from the sales of high-end X-ray tubes used in CT imaging and high-end dynamic digital detectors used in fluoroscopic and dental applications.
+These upper-tier imaging components are characterized by increased levels of technological complexity, engineering and intellectual property that typically allow these products to have a higher sales price and gross margin.

-As the flat panel detector market continues to mature from initial product introductions approximately 10 years ago, for the past few years we have experienced price erosion for these products, predominantly in the highly-competitive lower tier of the flat panel detector market for radiographic detectors.
+As the digital detector market continues to mature from initial product introductions approximately 10 years ago, for the past few years we have experienced price erosion for these products, predominantly in the highly-competitive market for radiographic detectors.
 We anticipate this trend will continue in the foreseeable future.

 Our X-ray imaging components are primarily sold to imaging system original equipment manufacturer ("OEM") customers that incorporate them into their medical diagnostic, radiation therapy, dental and veterinary imaging systems.
-To a lesser extent, we also sell our X-ray imaging components to independent service companies, distributors and directly to end-users for replacement purposes.
+To a much lesser extent, we also sell our X-ray imaging components to independent service companies, distributors and directly to end-users for replacement purposes.